Animal health

 Liberia:

-• The Ministry of Agriculture in collaboration with FAO plans to conduct active surveillance for Low Pathogenicity Avian Influenza (LPAI)/HPAI in five high risk counties (Montserrado, Nimba, Grand Cape Mount, Bomi, Grand Bassa) in May 2024.
+• The Ministry of Agriculture in collaboration with FAO plans to conduct active surveillance for Low Pathogenicity Avian Influenza (LPAI)/HPAI in five high risk counties (Montserrado, Nimba, Grand Cape Mount, Bomi, Grand Bassa) ) from 22 June to 1 July 2024.
+The survey will target commercial farms, free range village poultry and live bird markets.

 Mali:

 • FAO ECTAD Mali conducted a study on biosecurity in poultry, dairy and pig farms to assess best practices and recommend actions to improve biosecurity measures on farms.
-Following the recommendations from the study, training is planned for stakeholders (women and young people) working in poultry, dairy and pig farms, which will take place in 2023 and 2024.
+Following the recommendations from the study, a training session for 50 people was conducted in December 2023, and another is scheduled for July 2024 for community actors (women and youth) working in poultry, dairy, and pig farms.

 Niger: